 Why does it, sometimes, take so long to receive GCMS notes?

-These days delays with GCMS (Global Case Management System) requests from IRCC are common, random and in most cases arbitrary.
+Delays with GCMS (Global Case Management System) requests from IRCC are random and in most cases arbitrary.
 That is why some files arrive on time and some are delayed.
 The decision by IRCC to delay files is driven by the increase in volume of requests they are receiving.
-Occasionally delays can happen with CBSA as well but in contrast delays with IRCC have been frequent, persistent, and progressively getting longer.
+Occasionally delays can happen with CBSA as well.
 The explanation below does not imply that CBSA is better than IRCC or that CBSA is faster than IRCC all the time.
 If you are concerned about processing delays then request your file from both IRCC and CBSA.

 The delay is not because your request was not submitted at all, or submitted late or submitted incorrectly.
 The delay is happening due to the unprecedented demand.
 With finite resources and an ever-growing demand for GCMS notes, deadlines are not always met by IRCC and CBSA.

 If you have any doubts you can always request an official report directly from IRCC / CBSA about your request, it will show you when IRCC / CBSA received the request, when it was due, who was the ATIP officer assigned and what steps were taken to release the file.
 You can request this report using this link.

 It’s futile making comparisons with others.
 The experience of one, few or many does not demonstrate how the process works; for everyone or every time.
 Instead rely on official data.

 Each year IRCC ATIP, for example, publishes an annual report that is submitted to the Canadian parliament which shows its handling of requests.
 Based on the data from these reports below are the official statistics of how long it takes to process requests.